-Series 400 Solitaire with modern, borderless pave.
+Series 400 engagement ring is a traditional solitaire accented with modern borderless pave.

 Series 800 Halo ring with modern, borderless pave.

-- – Classic solitaire – Traditional ring style with a two-tiered basket and cathedral shank
+- Classic solitaire – Traditional ring style with a two-tiered basket and cathedral shank

-- – Modern solitaire – Contemporary ring style with a two-tiered basket and uniform shank
+- Modern solitaire – Contemporary ring style with a two-tiered basket and uniform shank

-Three- and five-stone ring
+Three- and five-stone rings